 Switzerland is generally one of the safer countries in the world.
-The homicide rate is 0.7, lower than the OECD average of 2.1 and ranking Switzerland 6th out of 36 OECD countries.
+The homicide rate is 0.7, lower than the OECD average of 2.1 and ranking Switzerland sixth out of 36 OECD countries.
 People generally feel safe, measured by whether people feel safe walking alone at night.
-In Switzerland 77 percent felt safe, which compared favourably to the OECD average of 67 percent.
-The rate of assault is higher than in other countries at 4.2 percent (OECD average of 4.0 percent).
+In Switzerland, 77% felt safe, which compared favorably to the OECD average of 67%.
+The rate of assault is higher than in other countries at 4.2% (OECD average of 4.0%).
 This placed Switzerland 23rd out of 36 OECD countries.

-Switzerland is also fortunate not to be among the 60 percent of nearly 200 countries that reported higher terrorism levels compared to a decade ago, according to the Institute for Economics and Peace’s Global Peace Index in 2017.
+Switzerland is also fortunate not to be among the 60% of nearly 200 countries that reported higher terrorism levels compared to a decade ago, according to the Institute for Economics and Peace’s Global Peace Index in 2017.

 The following are some guidelines when it comes to personal safety:

 - Use a password for mobile phones and other smartphones, tablets, and notebooks.
 For some models, there is a device that allows you to automatically delete all stored data.

 - Never carry a lot of cash on you.

 - Store cash and credit cards in separate pockets of clothing, and always close to the body.

 - Report the theft to the local police.
 Upon returning, you need a copy of this statement to make an insurance claim.